thoughtspot/thoughtspot.github.io/_appliance/hardware/hardware-and-deployment.md

 Here are some more details on ports and node communication:

 -   Port redundancy (bonding) is not supported.
 Only one 10G port is active per node.
--   Nodes communicate to each other via the 10G connection (data ports).
+-   Nodes communicate with each other through the 10G connection (data ports).
 -   All nodes should be on the same VLAN – ideally connected to the same top of rack switch.
 -   IPMI ports are used for management functions of the nodes.